The regular lines of antigen-antibody

 1. Reduced neutralization - a persistent fraction

-of virus - is a complication, which has been
+of the virus - is a complication, which has been

 seen in experiments with hyper-immune sera.